call for a free consultation (800) 242-2962

 Drunk driving plagues the city of Atlanta.
 There were 20 alcohol-related deaths in Fulton County in one year alone.
 This is more than in the surrounding Cobb and Dekalb counties for the same year.
 Every year, thousands of people die in alcohol-related collisions throughout Georgia.
 These deaths are entirely preventable.
 They stem from the recklessness of irresponsible drivers.
 If you suffered injuries, or a loved one died in a drunk driving accident in Georgia, talk to Butler Prather LLP.
-We have zero tolerance for drunk drivers and pursue compensation for these auto accident cases to the fullest extent of the law.
+We have zero tolerance for drunk drivers and pursue compensation for these Atlanta car accident cases to the fullest extent of the law.

 After a collision in which police suspect a driver was under the influence of drugs or alcohol, there will be a blood alcohol concentration (BAC) or other chemical test.
 The results of the tests will show if the driver was legally intoxicated (with a BAC of 0.08% or higher) or if he/she had any trace of alcohol in their system.
 Drivers with any amount of alcohol in their systems can get into legal trouble if it’s enough to impair driving ability.
 If a driver did break the law by driving drunk, he or she can face criminal and civil penalties.